linde/acm-shift-left/README.md

 ### Next, Validation

-Now, let's make sure our config does just pass linting tests, but that it complies with Ida's cost-center policies too.
+Now, let's make sure our config doesn't just pass linting tests, but that it complies with the accounting cost-center control too.

 To do this, we can use [`kpt`](https://github.com/GoogleContainerTools/kpt) to manipulate the config and to run functions from its [KPT Functions